A nine-month leadership cohort for senior public-sector leaders.

 Not sure where to start?

 Some councils, boards, and commissions start with a governance evaluation — the right call when the question is the performance of one specific senior leader.
-Others start with a Leadership Academy — the right call when the question is the development of a leadership team or a regional set of leaders.
+Others start with a Leadership Academy — the right call when the focus is the development of a leadership team or a regional set of leaders.

 A Clarity Call sorts which one fits.
 Thirty minutes.
 We talk about what your organization or region needs, what a BlueChip Leadership Academy would look like for you, and whether we're the right fit.